zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ### Eureka Discovery Service

-Eureka Discovery Service parameters group contains a single parameter used to address Eureka Discovery Service location.
+The Eureka Discovery Service parameters group contains a single parameter used to address Eureka Discovery Service location.
 An example is presented in the following snippet:

 **Example:**